Site to Site VPN Security Benefits and Potential Risks

 If your company has remote offices that need to be intertwined with each other, you can’t just share their resources with an unencrypted connection.

 This will pave the way for cyberattacks and data breaches.
-According to IBM’s report, it’s important to note that data breaches cost $4.24 million to companies in 2021 alone, according to IBM’s report
+According to IBM’s report, data breaches cost companies $4.24 million in 2021 alone

 Site-to-site VPNs can single-handedly provide your branches or business partners with a secure way to connect their networks.
 Thus, your employees can easily work together without worrying about security.